 Be Salt Wise in Winter

-WSSC Water closely monitors the water entering our Patuxent and Potomac Water Filtration Plants and we’ve noticed that over the last 30 years, the average salt levels (sodium and chloride are the two components of salt) have been steadily increasing.
-The levels peak in the winter months and are higher in years that see more winter weather events.
-Once sodium or chloride enters our drinking water sources, we cannot remove it during the water filtration process.
+WSSC Water closely monitors the water entering our Potomac and Patuxent Water Filtration Plants.
+Over the past 30 years, the average salt levels (sodium and chloride are the two components of salt) have been steadily increasing.
+The levels peak in the winter months and are higher in years where we experience more winter weather events.
+Because there is no economically feasible way to remove salt during filtration, higher levels end up in the drinking water.

 Damage Salt Causes